caddyserver/website/src/docs/markdown/command-line.md

 Validates a configuration file, then exits.
 This command deserializes the config, then loads and provisions all of its modules as if to start the config, but the config is not actually started.
 This exposes errors in a configuration that arise during loading or provisioning phases and is a stronger error check than merely serializing a config as JSON.

 `--config` is the config file to validate.
+If `-`, the config is read from stdin.
 Default is the `Caddyfile` in the current directory, if any.

 `--adapter` is the name of the config adapter to use, if the config file is not in Caddy's native JSON format.
 If the config file starts with `Caddyfile`, the `caddyfile` adapter is used by default.